animikhaich/3D-Text2LIVE/README.md

 We recommend an [Nvidia GPU](https://www.nvidia.com/en-gb/graphics-cards/) for Training the models.
 As per our experimentation the following specifications are recommended:
 - Text2LIVE: Nvidia A100 (or any GPU with VRAM greater than 18 GB)
+- NeRF: Nvidia Tesla V100 (or any GPU with 11 GB VRAM or Higher)
 - DreamFusion3D: Nvidia Tesla V100 (or any GPU with VRAM greater than 16 GB)

 ## Setup and Usage